Cerebral Palsy and Epilepsy Explained

 Individuals will not lose consciousness during a simple partial seizure.
 While some individuals will be able to function normally during a partial seizure, others might find themselves unable to speak or move even though they are aware of what is happening around them.

 Partial seizures can impact your child’s emotions.
-They might become terrified or angry all of the sudden or burst into tears or fits of laughter.
+They might become terrified or angry all of a sudden, or burst into tears or fits of laughter.

 Complex Partial Seizures